 Lisbon (Lisboa) had many invasions in the past centuries that have witnessed the transformation of the city from the Neolithic era to the Roman era.
 The Neolithic era had Iberian inhabitants that built megaliths, a religious structure.
 The estuaries of the river Tagus led to the settlement of Phoenicians.

-The Romans occupied Lisbon in the 2nd century BC and when the Roman Empire collapsed, several invaders from Northern Europe came and settled in the city.
+The Romans occupied Lisbon in the 2nd century BC, and when the Roman Empire collapsed, several invaders from Northern Europe came and settled in the city.

-Though Lisbon remained neutral during the Second World War, it did face certain disruptions in the late years of the nineteenth century.
-In 1988, a fire near the historical center of Chiado hugely disrupted normal life in the area for nearly about 10 years.
+In the early 19th century, the troops of Napoleon Bonaparte invaded Portugal land and destroyed a substantial property of the city.
+Though Lisbon remained neutral during the Second World War, it faced certain disruptions in the late 19th century.
+In 1988, a fire near the historical centre of Chiado disrupted everyday life in that area for nearly ten years.

 In 1994, Lisbon was declared the European Capital of Culture.
 In 2000, to revitalise the EU economy, Lisbon Agenda was signed in Lisbon.
 In 2007, the EU Summit was hosted by Lisbon, where the Treaty of Lisbon was signed.
 Lisbon has hosted many international programs and events from 2007 to 2019.